flyingsky/flyingsky.github.io/README.md

 $ gem install jekyll
 ```

+To run blog on local run

+`jekyll serve`

 ### Fork, then clone

 Fork the repo, and then clone it so you've got the code locally.